 A study of cellular processes involved in the Central Dogma: DNA replication, transcription and translation.
 The study will include how gene expression is regulated at various levels, such as at the transcription level and post-translational level.
-Lastly students will study and perform different molecular genetic techniques
+Lastly students will study and perform different molecular genetic techniques used in laboratories today: pipetting, DNA gel electrophoresis, PCR and DNA cloning.
+Additional fee required.
+Prerequisite: BIOL2100 (C or better strongly recommended).
+Goal 1A

 A study of gross human anatomy utilizing charts, three dimensional models, computer simulations, and dissection of mammalian animals.
 The course will discuss regional and surface anatomy to establish the relationships of the various organ systems of the body.
 Additional fee required.
-Prerequisites: BIOL1400 or BIOL2100.
+Prerequisites: BIOL1400 or BIOL2100 or PHED1240.
 Goal 1A